-82.1 Line Change - Following the stoppage of play and when initiated be the center ice referee, the visiting team shall promptly place a line-up on the ice ready for play and no substitution shall be made from that time until play has been resumed.
+82.1 Line Change - Following the stoppage of play, the visiting team shall promptly place a line-up on the ice ready for play and no substitution shall be made from that time until play has been resumed.
 The home team may then make any desired substitution, except in cases following an icing, which does not result in the delay of the game.

 "Placing a line-up on the ice" shall mean that both teams shall place the full complement of players (and not exceed) to which they are entitled within the line change time frame.